We invite you to join us for our America 250 statewide initiative...

 How does drawing give us a sense of agency and empowerment?

-Join acclaimed cartoonist and cofounder of the Center for Cartoon Studies, James Sturm, along with Elgin Bokari T. Smith of Stomping Grounds LAI and Pocket Con, for an interactive discussion and art-making session that asks participants to question the punishment paradigm and imagine beyond it.
+Join acclaimed cartoonist and cofounder of the Center for Cartoon Studies, James Sturm, along with Elgin Bokari T. Smith of Stomping Grounds Literary Arts Initiative and Pocket Con, for an interactive discussion and art-making session that asks participants to question the punishment paradigm and imagine beyond it.

 Each participant will receive a copy of the Applied Cartooning Lab’s new graphic novel, Beyond Punishment: A Guide to Mass Incarceration, and will leave with the tools to create their own zine.